czipperz/tesh/README.md

 This repository provides a base project for C++ projects.

-It is licensed under the MIT license so you may use any license in the project you create.
+This repository is licensed under GPL3.
+If you wish to purchase a different license, email czipperz AT gmail DOT com.

 Features:
 * CMake build script.